 International Humanitarian Law / International Human Rights Law / International Criminal Law / Anti-Terrorism Law / International Criminal Procedure / General Theory of Criminal Law / International Law on the Use of Force

-Antonio Coco is a Departmental Lecturer in Public International Law at the University of Oxford, a Tutor at St. Peter’s College, Oxford, and a PhD candidate at the University of Geneva.
+Antonio Coco is a Departmental Lecturer in Public International Law at the University of Oxford, a Tutor at St. Peter’s College, Oxford, and has successfully completed his PhD at the University of Geneva.
 He is also a member of the Journal of International Criminal Justice’s Editorial Committee.

 Until September 2017, Antonio Coco was a Teaching Assistant at the Geneva Academy.
 In 2016, he was a Visiting Researcher at Harvard Law School, thanks to the ‘Doc.Mobility’ fellowship provided by the Swiss National Science Foundation.
 Previously, he worked as a legal assistant to the Special Rapporteur on Protection of Persons in the event of Disasters at the United Nations International Law Commission (2012), for the NGO Trial International (2012) and at the Chambers of the Special Tribunal for Lebanon (2010).
 He is admitted to practice law in Italy, where he has worked as a defence counsel in criminal proceedings.